particle-iot/docs/src/content/tutorials/asset-tracking/tracker-edge-firmware.md

 - Semi-custom.
 The Tracker One firmware is customizable on-device making it possible to add new sensors and customize behavior while still making it easy to upgrade the base firmware.
 - Custom.
 The Tracker One firmware is open-source so you can duplicate and modify it ("fork") for completely custom applications.
 Or build your own completely from scratch.

+The [Tracker Edge Firmware API Reference](/reference/asset-tracking/tracker-edge-firmware/) is also available.

 ### Using Device OS 1.5.3 in Workbench

 Tracker devices currently requires Device OS 1.5.3 or later, and version 1.5.3 is not available in the Web IDE or CLI compilers.
 If you would like to develop custom tracker firmware you will need to use Particle Workbench with the Device OS from source option.